David-Seis/SecureYourAzureData/SQLSecurity/03 - SQLAzureSecurity.md

     GO
 </pre>

-3. Switch to an admin user and GRANT CONTROL (all permisisons) on all three objects to the Elevated_permissions role:
+3. Switch to an admin user and GRANT CONTROL (all permissions) on all three objects to the Elevated_permissions role:

 <pre>
     GRANT CONTROL ON Patient TO Elevated_Permissions;